How We Began

 After many years as a community pharmacist, Richard retired in 2010.
 He then attended International Bible Institute of London where he graduated with the Higher Diploma of Christian Studies.
 In 2012 he acquired a CELTA qualification in order to enable him to help with the English language teaching in Mozambique.

 As the son of Polish immigrants to the UK, Richard appreciates having received the opportunity of further education and would very much like African young men and women to benefit as he did, thus enabling them to assist their family.

-Adele has a B.Sc Honours degree in Sociology and has long been interested in other cultures and lifestyles.
+Adele is the chairperson and has a B.Sc Honours degree in Sociology.
+She has long been interested in other cultures and lifestyles.
 She qualified in CELTA and CCI and taught English as a second language for many years to UK immigrants in London.